Retinal: Vitamin A metabolism

 catalyzed by retinal dehydrogenases also known as retinaldehyde dehydrogenases (RALDHs) as well as retinal oxidases.

 Retinoic acid, sometimes called vitamin A acid, is an important signaling molecule and hormone in vertebrate animals.

 Vision

 Retinal is a conjugated chromophore.
-In the Vertebrate eyes, retinal begins in an 11-cis-retinal configuration, which — upon capturing a photon of the correct wavelength — straightens out into an all-trans-retinal configuration.
+In vertebrate eyes, retinal begins in an 11-cis-retinal configuration, whichupon capturing a photon of the correct wavelengthstraightens out into an all-trans-retinal configuration.
 This configuration change pushes against an opsin protein in the retina, which triggers a chemical signaling cascade, which results in perception of light or images by the brain.
 The absorbance spectrum of the chromophore depends on its interactions with the opsin protein to which it is bound, so that different retinal-opsin complexes will absorb photons of different wavelengths (i.e., different colors of light).

 Opsins

 An opsin protein surrounds a molecule of 11-cis retinal, awaiting the arrival of a photon.
 Once the retinal molecule captures a photon, its configuration change causes it to push against the surrounding opsin protein which may cause the opsin to send a chemical signal to the brain indicating that light has been detected.
 Retinal is then converted back to its 11-cis configuration by ATP phosphorylation, and the cycle begins again.

 Animal GPCR rhodopsin (rainbow-colored) embedded in a lipid bilayer (heads red and tails blue) with transducin below it.
 G_{t}α is colored red, G_{t}β blue, and G_{t}γ yellow.
 There is a bound GDP molecule in the G_{t}α-subunit and a bound retinal (black) in the rhodopsin.
 The N-terminus terminus of rhodopsin is red and the C-terminus blue.
 Anchoring of transducin to the membrane has been drawn in black.

 Retinal is bound to opsins, which are G protein-coupled receptors (GPCRs).
 Opsins, like other GPCRs, have seven transmembrane alpha-helices connected by six loops.
 They are found in the photoreceptor cells in the retina of eye.
 The opsin in the vertebrate rod cells is rhodopsin.
 The rods form disks, which contain the rhodopsin molecules in their membranes and which are entirely inside of the cell.
 The N-terminus head of the molecule extends into the interior of the disk, and the C-terminus tail extends into the cytoplasm of the cell.
 The opsins in the cone cells are OPN1SW, OPN1MW, and OPN1LW.
 The cones form incomplete disks that are part of the plasma membrane, so that the N-terminus head extends outside of the cell.
 In opsins, retinal binds covalently to a lysine in the seventh transmembrane helix through a Schiff base.
 Forming the Schiff base linkage involves removing the oxygen atom from retinal and two hydrogen atoms from the free amino group of lysine, giving H_{2}O. Retinylidene is the divalent group formed by removing the oxygen atom from retinal, and so opsins have been called retinylidene proteins.